Virtus Bologna: 2016–2019: Promotion and Champions League

-2019–present: Teodosić's years, the 16th title and the EuroCup
+2019–2023: Teodosić's magic, the 16th title and the EuroCup

 On 13 July, Virtus signed a three-year deal with Miloš Teodosić, 2016 EuroLeague champion and former NBA player, who was widely considered one of the best European point guard of all time.
 In August, the Black V signed Kyle Weems, a small forward from Tofaş, and Stefan Marković, a point guard from BC Khimki who, along with Teodosić, would become the backbone of the team in the following seasons.
 Among others, the club signed also Vince Hunter, Julian Gamble and Giampaolo Ricci.
 In the 2019–20 season, Virtus played some home games, including the derby against Fortitudo won 94–62, at the Virtus Segafredo Arena, a temporary indoor arena with a capacity of nearly 10,000 seats, located in the Fiera District.

 On 7 April 2020, after more than a month of suspension, the Italian Basketball Federation officially ended the 2019–20 season, due to the COVID-19 pandemic that severely hit Italy.
 Virtus ended the season first, with 18 wins and only 2 defeats, but the title was not assigned.
 On 5 May, the EuroLeague's commissioner Jordi Bertomeu announced the cancellation of the EuroCup season too.
 Virtus, which had achieved the league's playoffs, was confirmed for the following season.

 After the early end of the season, the team was largely confirmed for the following championship and, in May and June, the club signed prominent Italian players, like Awudu Abass and Amedeo Tessitori, and homegrown ones, like Amar Alibegović.
 In September, Virtus hosted the Supercup's Final Four at the Segafredo Arena, but it lost against Olimpia Milan 75–68; the Supercup was the first competition since the cancellation of the previous season.
 In November 2020, Virtus signed a three-year deal with Marco Belinelli, from the San Antonio Spurs.
 Belinelli, one of the greatest Italian players of all time and 2014 NBA Champion, started his career with Virtus in the early 2000s.
 The season was also characterized by the emergence of Alessandro Pajola, the young Italian point guard who became one team's most important players.
 In April 2021, despite a winning record of 19–2, Virtus was defeated in the EuroCup's semifinals by UNICS Kazan.
 However, the season ended with a great success.
 In fact, after having knocked out 3–0 both Basket Treviso in the quarterfinals and New Basket Brindisi in the semifinals, on 11 June Virtus defeated 4–0 its historic rival Olimpia Milano in the national finals, winning its 16th national title and the first one after twenty years.
 Teodosić was appointed MVP of the finals.